10 Uninhabited Islands and Why Nobody Lives on Them

 There are still many abandoned and uninhabited islands around the world.
 Why isn't there anyone living on them?
 After all, 270 people live on Tristan de Cunha, which is 2430 kilometers from the next inhabited island!
 The reasons islands remain uninhabited are financial, political, environmental, or religious -or a combination of those reasons.

 The Antipodes are a group of volcanic islands south of New Zealand.
-The cold climate and harsh winds make the islands too harsh a place to live.
+The cold climate and harsh winds make the islands too inhospitable a place to live.
 It is known for numerous shipwrecks and deaths, some from trying to survive on the islands, despite supplies being left there in castaway huts, as seen in the photograph.
 Two people died by shipwreck there as recently as 1999.

 Jaco Island in East Timor has no permanent inhabitants because locals consider it sacred land.
 However, that does not mean they won't accommodate tourists.
 Day trips as well as camping on the island is encouraged.
 Local fishermen double as vendors to the tourists.
 Since 2007, Jaco Island is part of Nino Konis Santana National Park.